seediffusion/teatype/README.md

 ## Full disclosure

-A large language model (LLM), specifically Google Gemini 2.5 Pro, was used to write this program.
+Large language models (LLMs), specifically Google Gemini 2.5 Pro and GPT 5.1, were used to write this program.
 However, rest assured that the program has been thurroughly tested to ensure that it is as stable and reliable as possible.

 ## What is SSH?